 - Upgrade of the Hunting Lodge for use as a place of silent retreat.

-From the May 2019 travellers will be accommodated in simple accommodation in the characterful Gate House.
-By Easter 2019 it is expected that either (single and double) rooms will be available in the main Abbaye.
+From the January 2020 travellers will be accommodated in accommodation in bedrooms in the newly renovated Abbaye.
+During summer months there will also be accommodation in the characterful Gate House.
 Volunteers will be invited to share in the cooking of meals in the community kitchen, which will be eaten in the dining hall with community residents.
 Volunteers are invited to join the community for lunch and dinner every day, consisting of a blend of international cuisine, where we will accommodate as far as possible any special dietary requirements.
 They also have the option of self-catering for breakfast and evening meals when staying in the Gate House.
 The Abbaye building provides a good WiFi connection and there is an excellent mobile data 4G signal at the Gate House and elsewhere.

 Our place is situated amidst beautiful countryside for walking and many places of historic and cultural interest.
 The nearest village is Marçay, 2 kilometres (along the route Jacque de Compostella), with a tabac, bar and bread shop.
 The nearest market town is Vivonne with supermarkets and other facilities.
 The ancient Abbey of St Martins at Ligugé is 6 kilometres to the north.
 Fifteen kilometers away the medieval city of Poitiers (which has an airport along with local and TGV train links from Paris) boasts one of the most significant gothic cathedrals in France.
 Further afield there is also the cities of Tours and Saintes and the coastal town of La Rochelle.

-When making travel arrangements to our place please note we can arrange pick-ups from Vivonne train station (regional line from Poitiers).
+When making travel arrangements to our place please note we plan arrivals and departure to allow you as volunteers to settle into the life here with minimum disruption for the life of the resident community.
+So following your registration and interview, please arrange your travel accordingly.
+We can arrange pick-ups from Vivonne train station (regional line from Poitiers).
 Pick up from Poitiers main line station or airport is also possible for a contribution of 20 Euros.